-Ignition Grant Application for Teams Planning Teacher-Powered Schools
+Ignition Grant Program for Teams Planning Teacher-Powered Schools

-Research shows that 78% of teachers think teacher-powered schools are a good idea and 58% of teachers are interested in taking steps to start a teacher-powered school.
-One of the goals of the Teacher Powered Schools Initiative is to increase the number of teacher-powered schools.
+Research shows that 78 percent of teachers think teacher-powered schools are a good idea and 58 percent of teachers are interested in taking steps to start a teacher-powered school.
+One of the goals of the Teacher-Powered Schools Initiative is to increase the number of teacher-powered schools.
 These interested groups of teachers are in need of resources to help bring these schools to life.
 Ignition Grants for teacher groups in the planning phase would enable these teachers to create better designed schools on a shorter time frame.

 Teacher groups that have successfully started or converted to teacher-powered schools report that among the most helpful things in the planning stages were: release time to plan as a group and visiting other teacher-powered schools.
 Both of these require funding; money specifically used to cover substitute costs, travel expenses, and consistent release time for teachers on the planning team.

-The purpose of these Ignition Grants is to help committed groups of teachers in the planning process of designing and implementing a teacher-powered school.
-Teachers will need to have formed a design teamand have completed the Forming Stage of the Steps Guide (http://www.teacherpowered.org/guide).
+The purpose of these Ignition Grants is to help committed groups of teachers in the planning process of designing and implementing a teacher-powered school, or for teams looking to improve their teacher-powered practices and structures.
+For Ignition Grants, teachers will need to have formed a design teamand have completed the Forming Stage of the Steps Guide.
 The Ignition Grant is used in the Storming Stage.
-While, these grants are not designed to be all encompassing or enough funding to complete the whole start-up process, they will jump start the process and empower teachers to create schools that better serve the students in their communities.
+While these grants are not designed to be all-encompassing or enough funding to complete the whole start-up process, they will jump-start the process and empower teachers to create schools that better serve the students in their communities.

 Teams applying for this grant can propose to use the grant for any or all of the following (but can also suggest their own uses):

-Applications will be reviewed by a national team of teachers who currently teach in teacher powered schools, have hands-on experiences on a design team and have completed the Forming Stage and Storming Stage as they developed their own schools.
-Questions about the Ignition Grants may be directed to email@example.com
+Applications are reviewed by a national team of teachers who currently teach in teacher-powered schools, have hands-on experiences on a design team and have completed the Forming Stage and Storming Stage as they developed their own schools.
+Questions about the ignition grant may be directed to email@example.com